abdnh/anki-media-progress-tracker/README.md

 When you review a card, the add-on will render the file inside the card, and the last page viewed will be saved and restored in subsequent reviews.

-Audio buttons are converted by the add-on to media players with basic HTML controls and the progress is saved and restored between reviews.
+Audio buttons are converted by the add-on to media players with basic HTML controls and progress is saved and restored between reviews.

 The add-on also saves video positions, assuming you're using mpv, which is what the latest versions of Anki use by default.